ctrltz/meegsim/docs/user_guide/get_started/simulation.rst

 In the second case, you need to provide a function that accepts ``src`` as the first argument and returns the indices of selected vertices in the same format as described above.
-If the function relies on additional arguments, these can be provided in the ``location_params`` dictionary.
+If the function relies on additional arguments, their values can be provided in the ``location_params`` dictionary.
 In the example below, we use a built-in function :meth:`select_random` to place 10 sources in random
 locations: